A couple walks together on a sandy beach near the ocean under an overcast sky.

 Common Questions

 • Nope.
-I’m not here to play referee or declare one of you the problem.
+I'm not here to play referee or declare one of you the problem.
 A relationship is co-created.
 You both have a hand in it.
-My role is to help you both slow down, tune in, and start to understand what’s happening between you—not who’s winning or losing.
+As your couples therapist in Pasadena, my role is to help you both slow down, tune in, and start to understand what's happening between you—not who's winning or losing.

-• No. That’s not my job.
-I’ll help you both explore what’s working, what’s not, and the willingness either of you have to grow or change things.
-I’ll sit with you in the discomfort and help you embrace your vulnerability.
-Ultimately, my goal is to support you in figuring out what you want and need—together or separately.
+• No. That's not my job.
+I'll help you both explore what's working, what's not, and each of your willingness to grow or change things.
+I'll sit with you in discomfort and help you embrace your vulnerability.
+Ultimately, my goal is to support you in figuring out what you want and need together or separately.

-• Couples therapy with me is active, engaged, and grounded in your real-time experience.
-We won’t just sit and rehash the week—we’ll get underneath the surface.
-Using PACT, we focus on nervous system responses, attachment, and what’s happening in the moment so we can actually shift things, not just talk about them.
+• Marriage counseling and couples therapy aren't one-size-fits-all.
+My approach is active, engaged, and grounded in your real-time experience.
+We won't just sit and rehash the week; we'll get to the bottom of it.
+Using PACT, we focus on nervous system responses, attachment, and what's happening in the moment so we can actually shift things, not just talk about them.